“To achieve self-actualization” is a fancy term meaning something so simple that Pepsi Max used it as their slogan: to live life to the max.

 (PowerPoint that, consultants!)

-Instead of multiple levels on a pyramid, our needs are made of two indispensable and interrelated sections: a hull and a sail.
-They combine to help us achieve self-actualization.
+Instead of multiple levels on a pyramid, our needs are made of two indispensable and interrelated sections:

 A Hull to Stay Afloat